AtomLinter/linter-roodi/README.md

 This is a [Linter](https://github.com/AtomLinter/Linter) plugin for the [Atom editor](https://atom.io) that inspects your Ruby code using [roodi](https://github.com/roodi/roodi).

+Roodi stands for Ruby Object Oriented Design Inferometer.
+It parses your Ruby code and warns you about design issues you have based on the checks that it has configured.

 ## Usage
 As you save a file, Roodi will run checks just like any other Linter plugin.
 If there are any issues in your file, a message will pop up.